MiguelJordans/LAPR2-G40/docs/SprintB/FURPS.md

 "The system should be developed having in mind the need to easily support other kinds of tests."

 "Such tests rely on measuring one or more parameters that can be grouped/organized by categories."

+"It is intended that the choice of the ordering algorithm is based on the algorithm complexity (mainly the execution time)"
 ***

 - Auditability